tinacms/tina.io/content/docs/cli.md

 yarn tinacms schema:compile
 ```

-You also might only want to generate the types.
-We have a command for that.
+You also might only want to generate the types with the following command.

 ```bash,copy
 yarn tinacms schema:types